gasgiant/Camera-Shake/README.md

 | duration     | Duration of the shake.|

 ## PerlinShake
-`PerlinShake` is supposed to imitate more natural looking vibrations.
-It’s useful for things like explosions, big collisions, loud low frequency sounds.
-The idea is to get random, but continuous positions and rotations from layers of perlin noise with different frequencies.
+`PerlinShake` combines layers of Perlin noise with different frequencies.
+Works better for longer shakes.
+For very short shakes consider using `BounceShake`.
 ### Constructor

 | Parameter        |   |  Description |